noamteyssier/paraseq/README.md

 The benefit of using `paraseq` is that it makes it easy to distribute paired-end records to per-record and per-batch processing functions.

+### Code Examples

-Check out the `examples` directory for more detailed examples or the [API documentation](https://docs.rs/paraseq) for more information.
+Check out the [`examples`](https://github.com/noamteyssier/paraseq/tree/main/examples) directory for code examples or the [API documentation](https://docs.rs/paraseq) for more information.

+Feel free to also explore [seqpls](https://github.com/noamteyssier/seqpls) a parallel paired-end FASTA/FASTQ sequence grepper to see how `paraseq` can be used in a non-toy example.

 ### Basic Usage